keboola/connection-docs/components/data-apps/index.md

 {% include warning.html content="Once the data app is deployed, its URL will be publicly available!
 Keboola does not provide authorization to data apps out of the box yet." %}

 ### Authorization
-We recommend implementing some sort of authorization into your app.
-You can use, for example, the Streamlit authenticator.
+We recommend incorporating some sort of authorization into your app—for example, the Streamlit authenticator.
 Check out the [Streamlit authenticator tutorial](https://blog.streamlit.io/streamlit-authenticator-part-1-adding-an-authentication-component-to-your-app/) or take a look at [our example](https://github.com/KB-PS/mkt-bi-ocr/blob/master/Select_Invoices.py).

 ### Base Image
-When the app is deployed, the code specified in one of the deployment method will be injected into our [base Streamlit docker image](https://github.com/keboola/sandbox-streamlit/blob/main/Dockerfile).
+When the app is deployed, the code specified in one of the deployment methods will be injected into our [base Streamlit docker image](https://github.com/keboola/sandbox-streamlit/blob/main/Dockerfile).
-This image already has Streamlit and few other basic packages pre-installed.
+This image already has Streamlit and a few other basic packages pre-installed.

 ### Actions Menu